farrer1/rcos-status-updates/spring_2019/week_03.md

 ## Last Week's Accomplishments

-This past week, I spent most of my time adding to the issue tracking document I created last week, adding over 70 issues and bug reports.
-I also began planning unit tests for the codebase in pseudocode.
+I spent the past week adding to the issue tracker, and further studying the code.
+I referred to several PHP and SQL tutorials to enhance my understanding, and created more pseudocode unit test cases.
+I also contributed to a group meeting in which we significantly restructured out project organization, and took on the role of helping others understand the code and enhancing the code's documentation.

 ## This Week's Plan

 I plan to continue adding to the issue tracker.
-I also plan to write more pseudocode tests, and begin work on translating them into tests in the appropriate languages for the project.
+Additionally, I plan to conitnue studying the code, and adding comments where I feel my understanding is strong enough to do so.
+I will also continue planning unit tests, although converting them to actual code will be delayed as the group focuses on understanding what code is already there.

 ## Anything Blocking?

-We still do not have a working installation of the program, so there are still difficulties in ascertaining the expected behavior of the code.
-A lack of familiarity with the languages of the program also blocks progress, but continued study of the code is starting to mitigate that issue.
+The lack of an installation of the project is still an issue, but restructuring of the project subgroups has enabled us to start making progress in other regards, and study of the code has further mitigated the blocking of our unfamiliarity.

 ## Notes